Marshall County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: The ALR hearing is requested through the Tennessee Department of Safety and Homeland Security (TDOSHS).
+Where to Request: You must request the hearing from the Tennessee Department of Safety (DOS).

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
-You will lose your driving privileges, and you will be subject to the penalties associated with driving on a suspended license if you are caught driving.
-Do not let this happen!
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it's vital to act quickly.

 Automatic License Suspension